Incorporate a Sociedad Anónima in Costa Rica

 - An SA in Costa Rica provides extensive confidentiality for the directors and shareholders.
 There is no disclosure to the government of the company’s beneficial owners and there are minimum on going compliance requirements

 Important Information about Incorporating a Limited Company/ SA in Costa Rica

-- A commercial licence may be obtained within two weeks of incorporation from the Provincial or Cantonal Authorities.
+- A data processing licence may be obtained within two weeks of incorporation from the Provincial or Cantonal Authorities.

 - Your company must register for tax with the local authorities.
 We will complete the tax registration as part of your company formation.

 - The company must file an annual tax return irrespective of whether it is liable to pay tax on income.
 Reporting requirements for an SA company are minimal.